Controlling Date.now and setTimeout in Jest

 Intent & Fast Resolution Path

-When pipeline instability stems from non-deterministic time execution, immediate resolution requires shifting from native timers to Jest’s modern fake timer registry.
+When pipeline instability stems from non-deterministic time execution, immediate resolution requires shifting from native timers to Jest’s fake timer registry.
 This approach aligns with broader Advanced Mocking & Service Isolation Patterns by decoupling test execution from the host OS clock.
 Implementing a strict initialization sequence guarantees reproducible timestamps across local and CI environments.

 Exact Code Pattern: